snap-stanford/snap/contrib/unict_univr-risnap/ReadMe.txt

     Compiling RI Snap
 ===============================================================================

 In order to compile the source code and build the executables for RI Snap and RI-DS Snap test use "make all".
-To clean the files execute "make clean".
-You will find risnap and risnapds executables within RiToSnap and RI_dsToSnap directories, respectively.
+In order to clean the files execute "make clean".
+You will find "risnap" and "risnapds" executables within RiToSnap and RI_dsToSnap directories, respectively.

   ////////////////////////////////////////